MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS

 Operating Cash Flows

-Net cash flow used in financing activities was $12 million in 2003 compared to $13 million in 2002.
-The decrease in cash flow used in financing activities was primarily due to an increase in the amount of cash generated from the proceeds from the exercise of employee stock options and the employee stock purchase plan from $2 million in 2002 to $3 million in 2003.
+Net cash flow used in financing activities was $12 million in fiscal 2003 compared to $8 million in fiscal 2004.
+The decrease in cash flow used in financing activities was primarily due to a decrease in the amount spent by the Company to repurchase its common stock from $15 million in fiscal 2003 to $12 million in fiscal 2004.
+The Company repurchased 461,527 shares in fiscal 2003 and 342,121 shares in fiscal 2004.

 Critical Accounting Policies